cds-snc/consultation-references/progressive-web-app-mobile.md

 ---
 ## Context

-This document is to identify key considerations when the choice to develop an application is narrowed between:
+This document is to identify key considerations when the choice to develop an application is narrowed down between:

 - A device-based mobile application
 - A progressive web application (PWA)

 ## Definitions

-Web application: A software that is accessed and used via a device's web browser.
-It requires a constant access to the Internet to be used.

-Progressive web application: A software that is accessed and used via a device's web browser.
+Progressive web application: A web application accessed and used via a web browser, leveraging modern browsers functionalities to offer the user a similar experience as a device based mobile application.
-It may not require constant access to the Internet to be used, in whole or in part.

-Device based mobile application: A software that is accessed and used directly on a mobile device, without the use of a web browser.
+Device based mobile application: A dedicated software that is accessed and used directly on a mobile device operating system.
-It may not require constant access to the Internet to be used.

 ## Assumption

-Proper user research has been conducted and the need for a dedicated application to provide a service is clear.
+- User research has been conducted and has confirmed the need for a dedicated application to provide the service.
+- Development of the application is necessary because no available tool, product or service that meets the user needs can be found elsewhere.

 ## Comparison